Master Local SEO Ranking Factors for Top Search Results

 Google Business Profile (GBP): The Foundation of Local SEO

-Your Google Business Profile is the cornerstone of your local SEO strategy.
+Your Google Business Profile is the cornerstone of your local SEO factors.
 It’s often the first thing potential customers see when searching for local businesses.
 Here’s how to make it shine:

 1. Claim and verify your listing